 Arif Jetha PhD

-- Future of work and its impact on people with disabilities
+- Future of work and its impact on vulnerable workers

-- Life course differences in the labour market participation of people living with chronic episodic conditions
+- Life course differences in the employment of people with disabilities

 - Survey methodology; mixed-methods research